Melk0rr/Odysseus/README.md

 Depending on your environment, dependencies may or may not be auto-imported.
 In case you end up with an error message, you can just import required modules before importing KPIRetreiver.

 ## Usage

+You can call Odysseus KPIRetreiver by a simple call:
+`Invoke-KPIRetreiver C:\Path\To\Extract\Directory`

 Odysseus is based on a couple of (JSON) configuration files: